-Do I Want to Be a Dentist?
+Should I Become a Dentist?

 |Degree Field||Dental surgery or dental medicine|

-|Key Skills||Strong communication and leadership skills; knowledge of dental anatomy and medical procedures; problem-solving skills; patience|
+|Key Skills||Good judgment, decision-making, communication and leadership skills; detailed-oriented; manual dexterity and organizational skills, knowledge of dental anatomy and medical procedures|

 Step 1: Enroll in a Bachelor's Degree Program

-- Join a mentoring program.
+Join a mentoring program.
 Students may benefit from joining dentist mentoring programs or the American Student Dental Association (ASDA), which supports aspiring dentists and guides them through the dental school admission process.

 Step 2: Take the Dental Admission Test

 Before applying to dental school, students must take the Dental Admission Test (DAT), which assesses academic capacity and scientific knowledge.
 A minimum score on this exam may be required to gain entrance to dental school.
-Dental schools consider DAT scores, grade point averages, interviews and letters of recommendation during the admission process.
+Dental schools consider DAT scores, grade point averages, interviews, and letters of recommendation during the admission process.